Alen Islamović: Bijelo Dugme

 At the time, the vocal capabilities of Islamović were questioned when it came to comparison with the former two singers.
 Bregović reportedly invited Islamović to join the band mainly for his healthy lifestyle (he allegedly stated that he had enough of drunkards and drug addicts).

 He was right, and Islamović didn't let fame get to him.
 After each tour he returned home to Bihać where he'd run his bar, fish, and play table tennis.
 In 1989, Islamović left the Bijelo Dugme tour without notifying anybody from the band.
 He returned home in order to cure a kidney problem he developed on the road, forcing the cancellation of the rest of the tour.
 Although it seemed like a minor postponement at the time, it actually turned out to be the end of Bijelo Dugme.
 Soon the war started and the band went into a 15-year hiatus.

 In total, Islamović recorded two studio albums with the group, Pljuni i zapjevaj moja Jugoslavijo in 1986 and Ćiribiribela in 1988 and one live album called Mramor, kamen i željezo in 1987.
-Joining Bijelo Dugme, Islamović instantly became one of the most famous and recognizable musicians in Yugoslavia and in the whole region.
+Joining Bijelo Dugme, Islamović became one of the most famous and recognizable musicians in Yugoslavia and in the whole region.